 Offering a 401(k) sends a great message to your employees — that you’re invested in their future and want them to have a retirement they can look forward to.
 Recent research shows that half of American families have no retirement savings, and that less than half of small businesses offer a retirement plan.
 Given this unfortunate reality, it’s not surprising that going the extra mile by offering a 401(k) can have a big impact on the way your employees think about your company: The research also shows that close to 6 in 10 workers who are extremely satisfied with their benefits are also extremely satisfied with their jobs.

-- Fiduciary responsibilities for a 401(k) plan
+- What are the fiduciary responsibilities for a 401(k) plan?

 - 401(k) tax benefits, Safe Harbor plans, and other details